coachshea/neo-pipe/readme.md

 [projectionist], I stongly encourage you to give it a look.
 It allows for a simple and clean method of assigning values on a per-project (or global) basis.
 Using [projectionist] can save you from a lot of unneccessary autocommands designed to handle per-project requirements.
+The follwoing examples could be included in a '.projections.json' file in the root directory of a project.

 ```Javascript
 // compile livescript